Best Cheap Web Hosting for Small Business 2026: 8 Providers Ranked and Reviewed

 Pros:

-- Nightly backups included on all plans (many competitors charge extra for this)
+- Nightly backups included across all plans (competitors charge for this)

-- Good all-around feature set at competitive pricing
+- Solid all-around feature set at competitive pricing

 - Responsive 24/7 chat support